 This week the U.S. Supreme Court ruled for Brazilian immigrant Wescley Pereira in Pereira v.
 Sessions, finding that the charging document was defective and did not cut off the time in the United States he needed to establish to apply for cancellation of removal.
 Many thousands of immigrants in removal proceedings are likely to benefit from this landmark decision.

 One of the most common defenses against deportation is called “cancellation of removal.”
 To get cancellation of removal, among other requirements, an applicant must show that you’ve been in the U.S. for a certain amount of time.
 The statute has a “stop-time rule” that says that for purposes of cancellation, time in the U.S. gets cut off upon the service of a Notice to Appear (NTA) under 8 U.S.C.
 1229 (which defines what an NTA must contain).

 8 U.S.C.1229, in turn, says that an NTA specifying information including “the time and place” removal proceedings will be held “shall be given” to the noncitizen.

-Mr. Pereira argued that the “stop time rule” only cuts off time if the NTA comports with requirements in law, including telling the person when and where he is supposed to show up.
+Mr. Pereira argued that the “stop-time rule” only cuts off time if the NTA comports with requirements in the law, including telling the person when and where he is supposed to show up.
 In other words, if an NTA is served without the information required by section 1229, it’s not an NTA issued “under section 1229” and doesn’t cut off his time in the United States.